gerrowadat/log.andvari.net/content/disappoint-people-early.md

-Title: Disappoint People Early
+Title: Disappointing People Early
 Tags: writing, sre, leadership
 Date: 2026-02-02 12:00
 Category: Writing
-Slug: disappoint-people-early
+Slug: disappointing-people-early

 One of my favourite phrases to remind people of as I'm fumbling about the business of producing reliable systems is **"We Should Disappoint People Early"**.
 I've gotten enough funny looks about this that I figure I should explain myself.